Search for exotic Higgs boson decays H $\to$ $\mathcal{A}\mathcal{A}$ $\to$ 4$\gamma$ with events containing two merged diphotons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Abstract

 To separate a possible signal from the SM background, we present the first search that directly measures the invariant mass spectrum of merged diphoton candidates $\Gamma$ reconstructed in events resembling an SM $\hgg$ final state.
 We assume that each $\Pa$ in the $\haa$ decay has the same mass and decays promptly to photons, though we provide estimated results where these assumptions are relaxed.
 The direct search is made possible by a novel particle reconstruction technique that is able to measure the invariant mass, $\mG$, of merged diphoton candidates, something not possible with standard CMS reconstruction software.
 The technique utilizes deep learning algorithms trained directly on ECAL energy deposits to estimate $\ma$ in a so-called end-to-end $\mG$ reconstruction~\cite{e2e-massreg}.
 It is applied for the first time at CMS to probe masses from 0.1\GeV (corresponding to $\boost \approx 600$ with the diphotons collimated enough to enter the same ECAL crystal), to 1.2\GeV (corresponding to $\boost \approx 50$ and diphotons separated by around 3$\rmol$ at the ECAL).
-Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.
+Tabulated results for this analysis can be found in~\cite{hepdata}.
 Signal events with larger $\ma$ have at least one of the $\agg$ decays reconstructed as two distinct photons and are not studied.
 We note that the technique requires access to the full CMS event content which is not readily accessible because of storage constraints.
+No special event triggers are otherwise required.